Shane32/GraphQL.AspNetCore3/migration.md

 Returns 405 Method Not Allowed rather than 400 Bad Request when attempting a mutation over a HTTP GET connection, or a subscription over a HTTP GET/POST connection.

+Specifying an authorization policy or required role(s) will implicitly require the user the be authenticated.

 ## 3.0.0

 Supports building user contexts after authentication has occurred for WebSocket